The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 3.

 First, enter a state of relaxation.
-Here, you can simply sit (or kneel) quietly and say a couple of your favorite prayers.
-This is important because the next two steps (if done properly) will arouse considerable anxiety, and you need to be able to reduce that anxiety again.
+Here, you can simply sit (or kneel) and pray quietly.
+This is important because the next two steps (if done properly) will arouse substantial anxiety, and you need to be able to reduce that anxiety again.

 Second, create a negative mood state in which you visualize the harmful and disgusting effects of the unwanted behavior.
 Instead of defending your behavior—to yourself, to others, and to God—see the smoking addiction for what it is in all its gruesome reality.
 For example, smell the stench of the smoke on your clothes and body; see the stains on your fingers and teeth; notice your shortness of breath and coughing; visualize the poisons coating your lungs and other internal organs.
-Then say a Hail Mary.
+After the intense negativity of this mood has been felt fully, reduce the anxiety with relaxation.
+Then pray the Hail Mary prayer.

-Third, contemplate how miserable and wretched your life will be if you do not change your behavior.
+Third, contemplate how miserable and wretched your life will be if this behavior does not change.
 For example, see yourself wheezing for breath and dying of cancer.
-Imagine your children suffering from their own addictions because of your negative influence.
-Then say a Hail Mary.
+Imagine other persons around you encouraged in their own addictions because of your negative influence. host Then, after the intense negativity of this mood has been felt fully, reduce the anxiety with relaxation, and pray the Hail Mary prayer

-Fourth, create a positive mood state in which you visualize the beneficial effects of new, healthy behavior, all the while your anxiety from the previous step begins to dissolve.
-For example, see yourself as calm and confident in your faith, relaxed and able to concentrate, free of frustration and tension, a positive influence on others.
-Then say a Hail Mary.
+Fourth, create a positive mood state in which you visualize the beneficial effects of new, healthy behavior.
+For example, see yourself as calm and confident as a non-smoker, relaxed and able to concentrate, free of frustration and tension, a positive influence on others.
+Remember here your reasons for wanting to stop smoking.
+Use your relaxation technique to enjoy a peaceful state of mind with a deep sense of hope for yourself and love for others.
+Pray the Hail Mary prayer.

-Fifth, reinforce your positive mood with prayers of supplication.
-Repeat them several times.
+Fifth, reinforce your positive mood with positive statements of validation.
+Repeat the statements several times.
 Create your own, or select from the following examples.

-When I trust in You, Lord, I do not need to soothe myself cigarettes.
+When I trust in You, Lord, I do not need to soothe myself with tobacco.
 Through Your grace, I am no longer a slave to impulses and addiction.

 Lord, when grounded in prayer, I work calmly and confidently.
 Give me the grace to not let my self-confidence be bothered by small mistakes.
 In You I can overcome all obstacles with total confidence.